-The National Target Program for Energy Malnutrition Control has been conducting an emergency response focusing on nutrition in Viet Nam since the 1990s.
-Activities have focused on anthropometric measurement (to detect malnourished children and monitor children's growth); water, sanitation and hygiene; and nutrition education.
-In 2016, a substantive project supported by the United Nations Children's Fund (UNICEF) was launched to respond to the drought and salt intrusion in six provinces of Viet Nam.
-The work on this project and the resulting outcomes promoted the obligation of including nutrition during emergencies as a key component of Viet Nam's nutrition policy.
-Though the programme from UNICEF was limited to drought and salt intrusion and focused only on six provinces, there were deliberations among stakeholders on streamlining nutrition in emergency responses across the country.
+The National Targeted Program for Energy Malnutrition Control has been conducting an emergency response focusing on nutrition in Viet Nam since the 1990s.
+Activities were focused on anthropometric measurement (to detect malnourished children and monitor children's growth); water, sanitation, and hygiene; and nutrition education.
+In 2016, a substantive project supported by United Nations International Children's Emergency Fund (UNICEF) was launched to respond to the drought and saltwater intrusion in six provinces of Viet Nam.
+The work on this project and the resulting outcomes promoted the obligation of including nutrition during emergencies as a key component of Vietnam's nutrition policy.
+Though the program from UNICEF was limited to drought and saltwater intrusion, and only focused on 6 provinces, there were deliberations amongst stakeholders on streamlining nutrition in emergency response across the country.
 Concurrently, the COVID-19 pandemic highlighted the importance of prioritizing nutrition during emergencies.

-Based on the UNICEF programme, Viet Nam's nutritional policy saw a broader focus on nutrition during emergencies in early 2020.
+Based on the UNICEF program, Vietnam's nutritional policy saw a broader focus on nutrition during emergencies in early 2020.
 Subsequently, the National Nutrition Strategy period 2021-2030 was approved in January 2022 and received budget approval in May 2022.